yeltsinvc/OpenAITransportation/traffic_simulation/microsimulation/Vissim/Validacion/README.md

 # Traffic Simulation Project using Vissim

-This project aims to simulate vehicular traffic using Vissim with the Interzis Com Python library and calibrate the model using real traffic flow data.
+This project aims to simulate vehicular traffic using Vissim with the Interface Com Python library and calibrate the model using real traffic flow data.

 ## Project Structure